Jira is used by development teams around the world. But using Jira on its own might not be enough for your team.

 [COMPARISON: HELIX ALM VS. JIRA]

 Helix ALM might just be the Jira alternative you’re looking for — whether you want a replacement, an add-on, or an integration.
 See for yourself how Helix ALM can deliver more than Jira alone.
-Try it for 30 days.
+It can be hosted in the cloud or on-premise Try it for 30 days.